nas-hub/apigee-as-oidc-idp-for-existing-authentication-service/README.md

 The above solution can be configured following the below steps:
 - Clone the repo `git clone https://github.com/nas-hub/apigee-as-oidc-idp-for-existing-authentication-service.git`
 - Navigate to apigee-as-oidc-idp-for-existing-authentication-service directory.
-- Update the IDP configurations in the [config.properties](./config.properties)
 - Execute `npm install`
 - Execute `node setup.js` and follow the prompts